mapwatch/mapwatch/README.md

 ### Is this private?

 Yes.
-Nothing in/derived from your `client.txt` ever leaves your computer.
+Nothing in, or derived from, your `client.txt` ever leaves your computer.
 Once Mapwatch has loaded, it'll even work offline.

 ### It's not updating while I play - I have to re-upload client.txt to see changes.

 The live-updating part only works in Chrome.
-Firefox and IE have no way to do this, as far as I can tell.
+Firefox/IE/others have no way to do this, as far as I know.

-I could create a downloadable version where this would be more reliable, but I hope it's not necessary.
-A webpage is safer for you, and easier for me to maintain.
+I could create a downloadable version where this feature would be more reliable, but I hope it's not necessary.
+Releasing this as a webpage is safer for you, and easier for me to maintain.

 ### How do Zana missions work?